ContentMine/FutureTDM/tutorial/zika/README.md

 tree usutu
 ```

-#### Extract clinical trial ID's
+#### Extract clinical trial IDs

 soon to come...

 ### Analyse the data with Jupyter Notebook

 The analysis of the extracted data is done with Python in a [Jupyter Notebook](http://jupyter.org/).
 There are several methods applied.
-Some of them are descriptive and show the wanted outcome, but some are explorativ and conclusions must be done by a domain expert by exploring the data and it's presentation by her/himselves.
-Following analysis is done:
+Some of them are descriptive and show the wanted outcome, but some are explorativ, and conclusions must be done by a domain expert by exploring the data and its presentation by her/himselves.
+The following analysis is done:
 - plot a timeline of the publication years
 - get the most mentioned words and species over the full corpus
 - find relations between terms (species, words, authors, journals, publications) through network analysis methods, like community detection, co-occurences and network-projection.